processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `resend_on_timeout: true|false|if_offline`

 :   If `stream_management` is enabled and this option is set to `true`,
-	any stanzas that weren’t acknowledged by the client will be resent on session timeout.
+	any message stanzas that weren’t acknowledged by the client will be resent on session timeout.
 This behavior might often be desired, but could have unexpected results under certain circumstances.
 For example, a message that was sent to two resources might get resent to one of them if the other one timed out.
 Therefore, the default value for this option is `false`, which tells ejabberd to generate an error message instead.
 As an alternative, the option may be set to `if_offline`.
-In this case, unacknowledged stanzas are resent only if no other resource is online when the session times out.
+In this case, unacknowledged messages are resent only if no other resource is online when the session times out.
 	Otherwise, error messages are generated.
 The option can be specified for `ejabberd_c2s` listeners.